 RWTHjupyter

-Please note
+Please note:

 Jupyter notebooks are web-based, interactive applications whose contents can be texts, equations, visualisations and source code.
 The JupyterHUB platform provides a way to organise access to and execution of Jupyter Notebooks.

-The HPC JupyterHub uses the RWTH High Performance Computing and is used for research and interactive HPC.
+The HPC JupyterHub uses the RWTH High Performance Computing cluster and is used for research and interactive HPC.

 RWTHjupyter is an interactive computing platform provided by the IT Center in collaboration with the Institute for Automation of Complex systems.